Bonifacio the Supremo

-Our society has a few Filipinos in the list of global billionaires.
-According to some published research, the top richest 50 individuals have a combined wealth equivalent to one fourth of the nations gross domestic product.
-Another report said that 40 families controlled 76 percent of our GDP growth.
+Our society has a few Filipinos on the list of global billionaires.
+According to some published research, the top richest 50 individuals have a combined wealth equivalent to one fourth of the nations’ gross domestic product.
+Another report said that 40 families controlled 76% of our GDP growth.
 If we look at them, how can we deny that they have freedom beyond Bonifacio’s dream?

-It was not long ago when Philippine demographics had Economic Classes A & B so small that they had to be combined to make 1 percent.
-Class C was then 9 percent, D at 55 percent and E at 35 percent.
-Frankly, I do not know anymore what the new figures are, except to say that what was once the 55 percent D was so large that it had to be subdivided as Upper D and Lower D. Upper D must be the OFWs and their families, now earning more income than ever historically.
-If traditional Class C and Upper D are combined, I believe we have the emerging middle class, or at least the most dominant sector at 40 percent of the population and rising.
+It was not long ago when Philippine demographics had Economic Classes A & B so small that they had to be combined to make 1%.
+Class C was then 9%, D at 55% and E at 35%.
+Frankly, I do not know anymore what the new figures are, except to say that what was once the 55% D was so large that it had to be subdivided as Upper D and Lower D. Upper D must be the OFWs and their families, now earning more income than ever historically.
+If traditional Class C and Upper D are combined, I believe we have the emerging middle class, or at least the most dominant sector at 40% of the population and rising.

 The revolution for freedom must be fought, and won, not for a few but for the vast majority.
 It cannot be fought with arms because the military of the present elite is far more powerful than the military of Spain at that time.
 It cannot be fought with violence because the anger is not seething in the hearts of the impoverished.
 Whatever little freedom they have is vent enough to avert bloody rage.